 In addition to being calmer, do older cows produce better colostrum than first calvers?

 Yes.
 Also, colostrum on the first day of calving is the highest quality.
 High producers’ colostrum will not be as concentrated.
 I advise feeding cows adequately all their lives on minerally-balanced pastures and adding a top quality soluble mineral mix to their water.

 Calves and Nutrition

 I know you are very passionate about nutrition.
 What are your recommendations on minerals?

 Calf muscle tissue development needs protein and limited fat.
-A high-quality, palatable milk powder-based milk replacement can be fed after colostrum has been fed for at least the first few days, preferably feed colostrum as long as possible.
+A high-quality, palatable, powder-based milk replacement can be fed after colostrum has been fed for at least the first few days, but preferably feed colostrum as long as possible.

 What special water requirements do calves have?